 Workload execution is an essential need for enterprise Hadoop and YARN offers resource management and a central platform to provide constant processes, security, and data governance tools throughout Hadoop clusters, making sure that analytic workflows possess the required level of data access and computing power.

-Easy and quick accessibility for users is one of the key traits of a data lake, by the reason of organizations store the data in its native or pure form.
+Easy and quick accessibility for users is one of the key traits of a data lake, the reason organizations store the data in its native or pure form.

 In whatever form the data is i.e. structured, unstructured or semi-structured, it is inserted as it is in the data lake.
-It allows data owners to combine customer, supplier and operations data, by getting rid of any technical or political barriers for sharing data.
+It allows data owners to combine customer, supplier, and operations data, by getting rid of any technical or political barriers to sharing data.

 [image source ]